-Customer Satisfaction: What Our Customers Say About Us
+Client Satisfaction: What Our Clients Say About Us

 We’re here for you - the students, faculty, and staff who carry out the mission of this university.
 We appreciate the opportunity to hear from you about how we’re doing.
 When we don’t get it right, we take your feedback and act on it.
 You help us to improve.
 When we do get it right, we share your accolades.
 Here are recent ones:

 Safety begins with communicating with our people to: